AnneCh/Portfolio_build/LOGS.md

 06.03.22

-I tried another couple of things, and found out that I can use the <a href> with some of the material ui components, but I still can't display my Enter elements directly through App.
+I tried another couple of things, and found out that I can use the <a href> with some of the material ui components, even though the routin isn't working, it isn't going to the MainDev page.
+I still can't display my Enter elements directly through App.

-right now nothing is displaying, as I kept App on display <Enter />
+Right now nothing is displaying, as I kept App on display <Enter />

 ---